 • Roberta Jean Raines, 37, was last seen in 2001 with a man who has told authorities that he last saw her in Mexico.
 Her missing person case remains open with the Toppenish Police Department.

-• Daisey Mae Tallman, 29, went missing Oct.
+• Daisy Mae Heath, 29, was reported missing on Oct.
 29, 1987, and seven years later was presumed dead by the Yakima County Coroner’s Office.
 Her backpack and keys were found out by Soda Springs, on land northwest of White Swan in a closed, remote area of the reservation.
 Her NamUS case notes that Daisy was last seen around the end of August 1987.
 The FBI has previously referred to her as Daisey Mae Tallman.

 • Karen Louise Johnley, 29, was reported missing in November 1987.
 Her name was on a reward list circulated by a local group called Yakamas for Justice and by tribal police.
 She was last seen by a friend at the Lazy R Tavern in Harrah.

 • Janice Hannigan, 16, went missing after she was discharged from the hospital on Christmas Eve 1971 for treatment of numerous bruises on her head and chest.
 See her case at The Charley Project here.